Installing Magnolia

 Download Magnolia

-Extract the zip to your computer.
+2. Extract the zip file to your preferred directory on your machine.

 magnolia-x.y/